 Check out "WHAT'S GROWING ON?" for March.
 What's growing on?

 Garden walk tickets NOW available!!!
 Click the event calendar link below to go to the Events page for electronic ticket info...

 The Whitley County program is affiliated with Purdue University, the Indiana land grant university.
 Those enrolling in the program get the initial training through a thirteen week course.
 There's about 70 active members in the Whitley County Master Gardener program.

 The club meets on the first Thursday evening of each month for a 6:30 education topic and business session.

 **The meetings are currently in person at the Woodland Senior Center and conducted via ZOOM***

 Below is the policy handbook.
 The extension office can give all the details about upcoming classes for 2021!

 MG Grant opportunity

 The mission of the Purdue Extension Whitley County Master Gardeners is to positively impact our community by educating on good gardening practices.
 This includes education on environmental practices that benefit our community.
 To accomplish this goal, the group is offering grant money to enable and encourage projects that would allow organizations to be innovators in gardening practices, a well as impact the beauty of our communities.
 The grant opportunities are for Whitley County not for profit organizations or groups.
-This is the second year that the Purdue Extension Whitley County Master Gardeners have offered this grant money.
+This is the third year that the Purdue Extension Whitley County Master Gardeners have offered this grant money.